-I have found Bill Chadwick’s Google Maps Demos website, that includes the sample of WGS-84 coordinate grids for Google Maps (Pic.
+I have found Bill Chadwick’s Google Maps Demos website, which includes the sample of WGS-84 coordinate grids for Google Maps (Pic.
 11)…

 … although the map is quite small itself and not necessarily I would like to see the Southampton area.
 Obviously, I can always drag the map to a different area, but if you wish to see the WGS-84 coordinates on Google Maps for example in Australia?
 You would be really patient when zooming out and next drag your map until you reach your area, then zoom in.
 A lot of things to do I am afraid.
 I can show you maybe not the quickest way to make it, but I can assure you, that your map won’t be touched again.

 Having this map open you have to make a few steps to adjust this Google Map for your needs:

 You should receive the HTML code, that builds this Google Map page (Pic.
 12).

 Otherwise, you can do as per the pic.
 12 and add the prefix “View-source:” to your http:// address.
 The result will be the same.
 Look now what should be next.
 I assume, that you have one of the web editors.
 I have the Notepad ++, so I will show the next steps in this software.

 2. Select a whole HTML code from this web source and copy.

 3. Next, paste it into the Notepad ++ new file (Pic.
 13) and save it as an HTML document (Pic.
 14).

 At the outcome you should have a new .html file sorted with different colours depends on the code.
 (Pic.
 15).

 center: new google.maps.LatLng(51, -1), zoom: 10, maxZoom: 21, mapTypeId: google.maps.MapTypeId.SATELLITE,

 If you wish to change your Google Map to road map remove the SATELLITE and put ROADMAP.

 OK Now you can think, that everything is done.
 You are opening the newly created map and unfortunately, there are no coordinate grids there.
 So do you think, that my advice was rubbish? 😉